diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 * **City**: Presidente Prudente, SP - Brazil
 * **Date**: 05/2006 to 09/2008
 * **Industry**: Secondary and elementary education institution.
 * **Role**: As a SysAdmin at Santa Alice Group, I was responsible for maintaining and optimizing IT infrastructure within the educational environment.
-I managed Active Directory for user authentication, configured and maintained firewall rules using Iptables, and ensured the reliability of Linux and Microsoft servers.
-Additionally, I implemented and managed proxy solutions using Squid and Squid-Guard to filter content and monitor web traffic, improving network security and efficiency for the institution.

 ### e-Future Informatic 🇧🇷